Top Auto Accident Lawyers in Largo

 How Much Will a Largo Accident Attorney Charge Me?

-All accident injury cases are handled on a contingency basis.
+All personal injury cases are handled on a contingency basis.
 This is a different way for lawyers to charge than any other area of law.
 This means that the lawyer charges a percentage of the overall money that is recovered.
 The client is never asked to pay anything out of pocket.
 This means that there is no flat fee or retainer ever charged.
 If no money is recovered, then nothing is owed to the lawyer.
 This fee arrangement makes it risk free for a client to hire an attorney.
 The arrangement also allows the client to hire the best attorney that he or she can find because the amount of the fee charged is the same regardless of the lawyer.
 The standard fee that is charged by injury attorneys is 33.3% or 25% if the claim is against a state or government agency.

 Contact a Largo Auto Accident Attorney